-Nominations are being accepted until the 27th of October.
-The Award will culminate in a special award ceremony in Manchester at The Principal Hotel where the winners will be announced in front of fellow nominees – the event will take place on 23 February 2018.
+The Awards culminate in a special award ceremony in Manchester where the winners are announced in front of fellow nominees – the event usually takes place at the end of February.

-Find us on Facebook, Twitter or LinkedIn for the latest news on this year’s Unsung Hero Award and get involved using #UHAwards18.
+Find us on Facebook, Twitter or LinkedIn for the latest news on this year’s Unsung Hero Award and get involved using #UHAwards.